 Legislative initiatives introduced in the 107th Congress reflect these divergent views on the direction of U.S. policy toward Cuba and also cover a range of issues including human rights, food and medical exports, travel restrictions, drug interdiction cooperation, and broadcasting to Cuba.
 On July 25, 2001, in action on the Treasury Department Appropriations for FY2002 (H.R.
 2590), the House approved an amendment that would prohibit the Treasury Department from using funds to enforce restrictions on travel to Cuba.
 Ultimately, the Cuba travel provision was not included in the conference report to the bill.
-The Senate version of the "Farm Bill," S. 1731 (Harkin), would strike language from U.S. law that prohibits private financing of agricultural sales to Cuba.
+The Senate version of the "Farm Bill," H.R.
+2646, includes a provision (Section 335) that would strike language from U.S. law that prohibits private financing of agricultural sales to Cuba.